philadams-zz/philadams.net/src/quotes.md

 > _Francois Duc de la Rochefoucauld_

 -
+> Why not go out on a limb?
+That's where the fruit is." _Will Rogers_

+-
 > In doing, there is knowing.
 Doing is the resolution of knowing. _Diego
 > Rodriguez_